 About Senior Apartments

 Communities with apartments designated for adults age 55 and older are available to meet the needs of aging adults.
-They typically don't provide meals to residents, but may offer community rooms, social activities, swimming pools, transportation, and other amenities depending on the property.
+They typically don't provide meals to residents, but may offer community rooms, social activities, swimming pools, transportation, and other amenities, depending on the property.
 The apartments can be studios or 1-3 bedrooms and are designed to be accessible to the needs of older residents.
+Most provide accommodations to mobility impaired residents and may even offer emergency call systems, but typically do not provide extensive monitoring.
 There are a wide range of pricing options for 55+ apartment communities, ranging from those who accept public assistance to super-luxury communities.

 Top Cities for Senior Apartments in the US